 Ultimately, we expect approximately 90.0% of the loans in our portfolio to be at variable rates determined on the basis of the LIBOR and approximately 10.0% to be at fixed rates.
-As of September 30, 2013, based on the total principal balance of debt outstanding, our portfolio consisted of approximately 85.4% of loans at variable rates with floors, approximately 14.6% at fixed rates.
+As of December 31, 2013, based on the total principal balance of debt outstanding, our portfolio consisted of approximately 86.4% of loans at variable rates, most of which variable rates also contained floor provisions, and approximately 13.6% at fixed rates.